Clergy & Staff

 Robyn Reed

 Robyn was raised in a rural community in Virginia surrounded by the beauty of the Blue Ridge Mountains.
 In her mid-twenties, she moved to a small southern suburb of Atlanta, Georgia, where she spent the next twenty years raising her three daughters and working and volunteering in an inter-denominational church as the Administrative Director in their media department.
 In 2011, her heart stirred for a change and to get back to the mountains.
 She went big and moved West to Jackson Hole and the majesty of the Tetons!
 She now lives in Star Valley Ranch with her husband, Jim.
-She enjoys hiking and exploring the hills that surround her, photography, cooking, and spending as much time as she can with her daughters and two amazing granddaughters.
+She enjoys hiking and exploring the hills that surround her, photography, cooking, and spending as much time as she can with her daughters and five amazing granddaughters.

 Haley Ross

+Born and raised in the North Georgia mountains, Haley and her family moved to Jackson in 2010, from the hustle and bustle of city life in Atlanta.
+She is an avid marketing professional and an event planner at heart who excels in details.
+She maintains multiple projects simultaneously, but isn’t multitasking proven unsuccessful now?!
+Haley a co-creator of Mindfulness for Mamas, a community support group created to promote self-care and empowerment of mothers in Jackson Hole.
+She also enjoys teaching fitness at Pursue, a multi-discipline group fitness studio serving the greater Jackson community.
 Her specialties consist of excellent written and verbal communications, a knack for team-leadership, adaptability, decision-making (well, sometimes!), stress tolerance (namaste), collaboration (two heads are better than one), and web content management.
 Her passions include baking, Pilates, music, reading and travel.
-She and her family have been lucky enough to call Jackson home for more than 10 years, and they enjoy living in this amazing community.
+She and her children have been lucky enough to call Jackson home for more than 10 years, and they enjoy living in this amazing community.

 Lonnie Brown